 What are the key components of an AI agent?

-In essence, an AI agent gathers data with sensors, comes up with rational solutions via a reasoning engine, with control systems, performs actions with actuators and learns from mistakes through its learning system.
+In essence, an AI agent collects data with sensors, comes up with rational solutions using a reasoning engine, performs actions with actuators and learns from mistakes through its learning system.
 But what does this process look like in detail?

 A simplified diagram of an AI agent, adapted from: Artificial Intelligence: A Modern Approach, 4th Global ed.